30 Best Things To Do in Cape Town

 Entry to the Cape Point Nature Reserve costs:

-• R100 for South African residents
+• R225 for SADC residents

-• R200 for SADC residents
+• R110 for South African residents

 You can drive yourself or take this Cape Point sightseeing tour, which is what I did.
-It costs R565, which doesn’t include the Cape Point entry fee.
+It costs R625, which doesn’t include the Cape Point entry fee.
 It also took us to Boulders Beach to see the penguins, and it made visiting really easy.
-I would hihgly recommend this tour if you’re not planning on renting a car.
+I would highly recommend this tour if you’re not planning on renting a car.
 You can read my full review of it here.

 24. Hang out at the Oranjezicht Market

 Pretty much all Capetonians love the Oranjezicht Market.
 It’s an upscale farmer’s market at the Waterfront with dozens stalls from local businesses.
+And it has just moved to a brand new, purpose-built location as of December 2025 because it was just getting too popular for its own good.

-For me, the main draw is definitely the food.
+For me, the main draw here is definitely the food.
 Whether you’re in the mood for flammekueche, Cape Malay curry, or just a good old bagel, you’ll be able to find something delicious to eat here.
 In fact, I often feel overwhelmed by the sheer volume of choices on offer when I visit!

 Whatever you end up eating, make sure that you go to the Vadas Bakery stall and get a pastel de nata for dessert.
 They are INSANELY good – literally everyone in Cape Town knows about them.